Sound Design Process

 Sound FX Breakdown

-I used a combination of my own original sound effects (recorded, edited, and mangled by me) and sounds from sound effect libraries.
+I used a combination of my own original sound effects (recorded, edited, and mangled by me) and sounds from third-party SFX libraries.

 Impacts & Gore FX - I sourced most of these types of sounds from my own personal sound FX library.
 Every body impact, blood splatter, and bone crunch is mine.
 However, I did sweeten a couple of melee attacks with gun foley sourced from an SFX library.